 Paul Hayes writes: I seem to remember that occasionally I would hear a reading of a poem that started something like: "I have forgotten you, I never think of you, except....".
 Then it would go on to list all of the times and ways a love had been remembered.
 Any idea what that might have been?
 I'm here in Boston Massachusetts and while in college a long time ago I would pick up the wgn broadcast late at night and frequently would stay up much later than I should to hear MacCormack's readings.

-Bob Shotola writes: When I was going to high school and college I would frequently end my day and finally fall asleep with Franklin McCormick.
+Bob Shotola writes: When I was going to high school and college I would frequently end my day and finally fall asleep with Franklyn McCormick.
 The era was the mid 1960s.
-Franklin would, I think, end his program with a beautiful recitation of Desiderata.
+Franklyn would, I think, end his program with a beautiful recitation of Desiderata.
 Does anyone remember this?
 It always made me feel ready for the next day.

-Bill Green writes: I am a big fan of Franklin Mccormack.
+Bill Green writes: I am a big fan of Franklyn Mccormack.
 At one point I had his eight track.

 Jean Mahrous writes: I was a faithful listener to "The Torch Hour" while living in Madison, WI in the 1960's.
 Although I had to get up early for work, I tried never to miss a night.
 The Vagabond's House" and "Farewell to Vagabond's House" were my favorites.